 If a break from your hectic day-to-day is calling your name, there’s no better option than Getaway.
 Getaway makes it their mission to give people the “time, space, and permission to be off.”
-Their twenty-seven Outpost locations—focused mostly in the Eastern and Central part of the country with a few options on the west coast—are made up of minimalist cabins that range from about 140 to 200 square feet.
-The mini-kitchens at these properties provide only the bare necessities, but you can supplement your supply by opting for a $30 Sustenance Box, which includes some nonperishable meal and snack options.
+Their thirty Outpost locations—focused mostly in the eastern and central parts of the country with a few options on the West Coast—are made up of minimalist cabins that range from about 140 to 200 square feet.
+The mini-kitchens at these properties provide only the bare necessities, but you can supplement your supply by opting for a $35 Sustenance Box, which includes some nonperishable meal and snack options.
 Other camping essentials, such as insect wipes and log bundles, are also available for purchase.

 Each cabin has a firepit, grill grate, and picnic table.
 The neighbors are close enough to be seen but far enough away that everyone has their own outdoor space to enjoy.
 Check in starts at 3 pm with a personalized entry code sent to your phone, so it’s possible you may not see another soul your entire trip.
 The trade-off for some time in the great outdoors is that cell phone service may be spotty or unavailable.
 However, there is a landline for emergencies and to contact the Getaway team.
 There’s also no Wi-Fi (and “never will be” according to their FAQ) so make sure to download those Spotify playlists pre-trip.

 Best Feature: If you’re looking for the feeling of an off-the-grid escape but aren’t truly ready to pitch a tent in the middle of the wilderness, this is the right rental experience for you.